sahityapravah/sahityapravah/README.md

 - 👋 Hi, I’m @sahityapravah
-- 👀 I’m interested in awareness of Social Responsibility
+- 👀 I’m interested in awareness of Social Responsibilities.
 - 🌱 I’m currently learning Astrology
-- 💞️ I’m looking to collaborate on Social and Religious Topics
+- 💞️ I’m looking to collaborate on Social and Religious Topics.
 - 📫 How to reach me via e-mail

 <!---